jefrancis/StudentGameJam2025/README.md

 # StudentGameJam2025
- The 2025 Donphan game jam official repo for entries.
+ The 2025 Doniphan game jam official repo for entries.
 Links to all the projects.